 MARINE hosts an annual Remotely Operated Vehicle (ROV) Challenge offering students the opportunity to design their own ROVs, and then deploy their self-built ROVs in underwater missions alongside their peers.
 Possible missions include documenting a local shipwreck, measuring lionfish populations, or recording temperature data during hurricane season.
 The MARINE ROV Challenge incorporates Science, Technology, Engineering, and Mathematics (STEM topics), all of which play an integral role in providing young people with the skills necessary to succeed professionally in a wide range of careers, and to be informed citizens in a complex and rapidly advancing society.

-Registration opened on September 30, 2016 for middle school team participation in the popular ROV Challenge, hosted by Mid-Atlantic Robotics IN Education (MARINE).
-In 2015, MARINE became a regional partner with the Marine Advanced Technology Education Center (MATE), which challenges students to apply physics, math, electronics, and engineering lessons to the marine environment.
+Registration opens on September 30, 2017 for middle school team participation in the popular ROV Challenge, hosted by Mid-Atlantic Robotics IN Education (MARINE).
+In 2015, MARINE became a regional partner with the Marine Advanced Technology Education (MATE) Center, which challenges students to apply physics, math, electronics, and engineering lessons to the marine environment.

-Bermuda’s middle school students competed this year at the Beginner, Scout and Ranger classes of the MATE course.
-The event was held at the National Sports Center on April 22, 2017, with HSBC as the lead supporting donor.
-Each middle school was able to submit 2 Beginner, Scout, and Ranger teams with a maximum of 8 students per team.
-Kits were provided to Beginner level only.
+Bermuda’s middle school students will compete this year at the Beginner, Scout and Navigator classes of the MATE course.
+The event will be held at the National Sports Center on March 24, 2018, with HSBC as the lead supporting donor.
+Each middle school will be able to submit 2 Beginner, Scout and Navigator teams with a maximum of 6 students per team on competition day.
+Kits will be provided to Beginner level only.

-The ROV Challenge was the topic of workshops hosted by BIOS for the Bermuda Union of Teachers on October 24-25, 2016 as part of MARINE.
-For more information please contact Kaitlin Baird.
+The ROV Challenge will be the topic of workshops hosted by BIOS for the Bermuda Union of Teachers on October 23-24, 2017 as part of MARINE.
+For more information please contact Kaitlin Noyes.